Vishal-sys-code/NumPyLiteC/README.md

 ## Contributing
-Contributions to **`numpy.c`** are welcome!
+Contributions to **`NumPyLiteC`** are welcome!
 If you find any bugs, have suggestions, or would like to add new features, please open an issue or submit a pull request.

 ## LICENSE
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Vishal-sys-code/numpy.c/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Vishal-sys-code/NumPyLiteC/blob/main/LICENSE) file for details.